 - 2005: The inaugural Vancouver Student Film Festival (VSFF) was held on Tuesday August 23rd, 2005 at the Pacific Cinematheque.
 The sold-out event showcased 12 of Vancouver's most successful post-secondary student filmmakers and graduates.

 - 2006: The VSFF expanded to include 17 films over two days, with the first-ever panel portion of the festival.
-Five established industry professionals provided their expertise on the nuances surrounding the topic "How to Make Your Next Short Film," fostering discussion with aspiring individuals.
+Five established industry professionals provided their expertise on the topic "How to Make Your Next Short Film."
 Held at the VIFC Vancity Theatre, the festival's spectatorship doubled in size, with the Saturday evening screening selling out.

 - 2009: The Board decided to change the name and nature of the festival into Canada's first Vancouver Short Film Festival, to accommodate professional artists in 2009.
-With the help of a rejuvenated Board of Directors, the VSFF received 140 entries and screened 32 films on October 23-24, 2009, including its first international screening titled "World's Best Shorts," and produced another industry panel.
+With the help of a rejuvenated Board of Directors, the VSFF received 140 entries and screened 32 films on October 23-24, 2009.

-- 2010: We celebrated our fifth year with 45 short films, a panel, our second international screening, a retrospective screening of the top films in our five years, two parties, and a free screening co-presented by the National Film Board of Canada.
+- 2010: We celebrated our second year under our new name with 45 short films, a panel, our second international screening, a retrospective screening of the top films in our five years, two parties, and a free screening co-presented by the National Film Board of Canada.

 - 2012: The 3rd annual VSFF partnered with the NFB's Get Animated! with an animation workshop and Family Program, screened 29 films including a "Hometown Favourites" screening, and presented a panel on using the short film medium as a stepping stone to other careers.

-- 2014: We celebrated 5 years as the Vancouver Short Film Festival with another BC Web Series screening and a special retrospective screening featuring our Best Short Film winners from 2009, 2010, 2012, and 2013.
-In addition, 21 short films and web series were screened.
+- 2014: We celebrated 5 years as the Vancouver Short Film Festival with another BC Web Series screening and a special retrospective screening featuring our Best Short Film winners from the past 4 years.
+In total, 21 short films and web series were screened.